Felix-Galle/automation_v2/README.md

 ## Releases

 There are no releases yet, nor do I know when there will be as I've got a lot going on and am trying to find the time to code it.
 I tend to do little bits here and there, so even though it looks like a lot of commits, there is not much changed.
+I am just chronically scared of losing my work.

 ## Notes